Locating Theorems of Differential Inclusions Governed by Maximally Monotone Operators: Conclusion

 \section{Conclusion}

-We have extended the work done by Dontchev et al. \cite{DKV} to differential inclusions governed by a maximally monotone operator by justifying it mathematically using technics from nonsmooth and variational analysis.
+We have extended the work done by Dontchev, Krastanov, and Veliov \cite{DKV} to differential inclusions governed by a maximally monotone operator by justifying it mathematically using techniques from nonsmooth and variational analysis.
 In addition, we have generalized the LaSalle's invariance principle under nonsmooth data.
-Compared to the standard invariance principle, our result gives a more accurate location of the $\omega-$limit set.
-Finally, we hope that it will succeed in stimulating enough interest in the community for applying our results to some new problems arising in possible applications.\\
+Compared to the standard invariance principle, our result gives a more accurate location of the $\omega$-limit set.
+A concrete example is discussed to illustrate the application of our results to the situations useful for optimization.
+Finally, we hope that it will succeed in stimulating enough interest in the community for applying our results to some new problems arising in possible applications.